-3 FIPS 140-2 Level 3 Compliant Mode
+4 FIPS 140-2 Level 3 Compliant Mode

 Cryptographic services should only use FIPS 140-2 approved algorithms.
-A list of these algorithms can be found in Section 2.12, Strong Cryptographic Algorithms and Secure Key Management.
+A list of these algorithms can be found in Section 3.13, Strong Cryptographic Algorithms and Secure Key Management.
 Only one user can be assigned the role of Crypto Officer.
 Only the Crypto Officer may possess the backup USB tokens necessary to restore the appliance or reset the tamper operation.
 Directory Independent and Active Directory environments are FIPS 140-2 level 3 validated.
-CoSign also supports LDAP or Novell NDS environments, however, these were not included in the scope of this FIPS 140-2 level 3 validation process.
+CoSign also supports LDAP environment, however, this is not included in the scope of this FIPS 140-2 level 3 validation process.